awsdocs/aws-lambda-developer-guide/doc_source/ruby-package.md

    ...
    ```

-   The `--path` installs the gems in the project directory instead of the system location, and sets this as the default path for future installations\.
-To later install gems globally, use the `--system` option\.
+   This installs the gems in the project directory instead of the system location, and sets `vendor/bundle` as the default path for future installations\.
+To later install gems globally, use `bundle config set --local system 'true'`\.

 1. Create a \.zip file archive\.